-PacifiCorp's KHP provides ideal habitat for the algae MSAE, leading to massive blooms with subsequent increased microcystin toxin concentration in the waters of the Klamath River.
+PacifiCorp's KHP provides ideal habitat for the algae Microcystis, leading to massive blooms with subsequent increased microcystin toxin concentration in the waters of the Klamath River.
 This appears to be a violation of California's toxic substances water quality standard, as well as being a public health risk and possible fish health and consumption risk.
-This is particularly a concern for Tribes dependent on fish consumption for subsistence and ceremonial use.